pattern-state/aetherwave-co/content/guides/ace-tools-setup.md

 5. **Explore EDMC Settings**:
    EDMC offers several integrations in its settings.
 You can connect the following services for even more functionality:
-   - **EDDN**: Shares anonymised market, system, and scan data with tools like EDDB.
    - **EDSM**: Tracks your flight logs and system data.
    - **Inara**: Syncs your commander’s activities, ship details, and more.
    - **BGS Tally**: Integrates seamlessly as a plugin.